 Great Mosque of Djenne built in the 13th century in Djenne, Mali.

-To build your own mosque you will need the worksheets below and:
+To build your own mosque, you will need to download and print the worksheets below.
+You will also need:

 – A cardboard box approximately 30cm (W) x 15 (H) x 30cm (D) or any box you have at home